-Prior authorization requests for the rental or purchase of secretion and mucus clearance devices requires submission of a Texas Medicaid Prior Authorization Request for Secretion and Mucus Clearance Devices - Initial Request form or a Texas Medicaid Prior Authorization Request for Secretion and Mucus Clearance Devices -Renewal Request form completed, signed, and dated by the client's treating physician unless otherwise specified.
+Prior authorization requests for the rental or purchase of secretion and mucus clearance devices require submission of a Texas Medicaid Prior Authorization Request for Secretion and Mucus Clearance Devices - Initial Request form or a Texas Medicaid Prior Authorization Request for Secretion and Mucus Clearance Devices -Renewal Request form completed, signed, and dated by the client's treating physician or allowed practitioner unless otherwise specified.

-Clients requiring more than one secretion and mucus clearance device must have a pulmonologist as the treating physician who submits a signed and dated letter of medical necessity (LMN) on the physician's letterhead stating the need of two devices.
+Clients requiring more than one secretion and mucus clearance device must have a pulmonologist or allowed practitioner specialized in pulmonology as the treating provider who submits a signed and dated letter of medical necessity (LMN) on the physician's letterhead stating the need of two devices.